 During the workshop period, guests got to tour the Home Team’s emergency preparedness facilities, including HTX’s CBRNE Specialised Lab – which focuses on biological and radiation-nuclear materials at the Immigrations and Checkpoints Authority (ICA) Pasir Panjang Scanning Station – the Civil Defence Academy and the Home Team Tactical Training Centre.

-May added that she appreciated how proactive the guests were in sharing perspectives, experiences and challenges in homeland security matters.
+May added that she appreciated how proactive the guests were in sharing perspectives, experiences and challenges in public safety matters.
 This exchange of knowledge, she noted, will help all stakeholders address gaps in existing national emergency response capabilities and policies, and offer opportunities for enhanced regional cooperation and assistance.

 “It’s been fantastic seeing the innovation and cutting-edge technology that Singapore is using to assist first responders,” commented Craig Waters, Deputy Commissioner (Operations), Department of Fire and Emergency Services, Western Australia.